mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

 # Resolve Entity Names to DBPedia References

-As a personal research project I have collected a large set of mapping of entity names (e.g., people's names, city names, names of music groups, company names, etc.) along with a mapping to the DBPedia URI for each entity.
+As a personal research project I have collected a large data set that maps entity names (e.g., people's names, city names, names of music groups, company names, etc.) to the DBPedia URI for each entity.
 I have developed libraries to use this data in [Common Lisp](https://leanpub.com/lovinglisp), [Haskell](https://leanpub.com/haskell-cookbook), and Java.
 Here we use the Java version of this library.

 The Java library is found in the directory **ner_dbpedia** in the GitHub repository.
 The raw data for these entity to URI mappings are found in the directory **ner_dbpedia/dbpedia_as_text**.

 This example shows the use of a standard Java and Maven packaging technique: building a JAR file that contains resource files in addition to compiled Java code.
-The example code will read the required data resources from the JAR file (or the temporary **target** directory during development).
-This will make the JAR file self contained when we use this example in later chapters.
+The example code reads the required data resources from the JAR file (or the temporary **target** directory during development).
+This makes the JAR file self contained when we use this example library in later chapters.

 ## DBPedia Entities

-The raw data for these entity to URI mappings are found in the directory **ner_dbpedia/dbpedia_as_text** files have the format (for people in this case:
+DBPedia is the structured RDF database that is automatically created from WikiPedia info boxes.
+We will go into some detail on RDF data in the later chapter [Semantic Web](#semantic-web).
+The raw data for these entity to URI mappings is found in the directory **ner_dbpedia/dbpedia_as_text** files have the format (for people in this case):

 {linenos=off}
 ~~~~~~~~
 Al Stewart      <http://dbpedia.org/resource/Al_Stewart>
 Alan Watts      <http://dbpedia.org/resource/Alan_Watts>
 ~~~~~~~~

+If you visit any or these URIs using a web browser, for example [http://dbpedia.org/page/Al_Stewart](http://dbpedia.org/page/Al_Stewart) you will see the DBPedia data for the entity formatted for human reading but to be clear the primary purpose of information in DBPedia is for use by software, not humans.

 There are 58953 entities defined with their DBPedia URI and the following listing shows the breakdown of number of entities by entity type by counting the number of lines in each resource file: